shahrishabh1513-jsk/30day-html-learning-challenge-/README.md

 - [x] Day 24 - Use Placeholder Attribute
 - [x] Day 25 - Use autofocus attribute to set focus on form fields
 - [x] Day 26 - Use target attribute to open link in new tab
+- [x] Day 27 - Add an alt attribute to an image for accessibilty purposes
+- [x] Day 28 - Use the title attribute to provide additional information about an element
+- [x] Day 29 - Use links to connect to different sections of a HTML page
+- [x] Day 30 - Introduction to CSS

 ---